ThePacielloGroup/WebAccessibilityToolbar/README.md

 WebAccessibilityToolbar
 =======================

-This repo contains all the files for the web accessibility toolbar including a an ISS file for creating an install package.
+This repo contains all the files for the web accessibility toolbar including a an ISS file for creating an install package (using [Inno installer] (http://www.jrsoftware.org/isinfo.php)).

 ##Editable files